 Value: Every family member is unique and important.
 Our family is a gift from God.

 Long ago, when our third son was little, he insisted that after we open presents, we watch a Christmas movie telling the story of Christmas.
 Over the years, our tradition has expanded.
-We have a box of favorite Christmas movies, and for the month of December, we watch each movie.
+We have a box of favorite Christmas movies, and we watch each for December.

 The story of Christmas is a shared story.
-Each one of us sees Christmas through a different point of view, and so do the characters of the Christmas movies.
-We discover the true meaning of Christmas when each of us individually meet the King of Kings, who came to His people not in judgment, but in humility, to win the hearts of His people.
+Each of us sees Christmas from a different point of view, and so do the characters of the Christmas movies.
+We discover the true meaning of Christmas when we meet the King of Kings individually, who came to His people not in judgment but in humility to win the hearts of His people.
 The different Christmas movies offer different points of view of the same story.

 Value: The Christmas story is a shared story.